s-will/Infrared/README.md

-On top of the Infrared library, we re-implemented RNARedPrint [<https://github.com/yannponty/RNARedPrint>], which is shipped together with the library and serves as first non-trivial example for the use of the Infrared engine.
+On top of the Infrared library, we re-implemented RNARedPrint [<https://github.com/yannponty/RNARedPrint>], which is shipped together with the library and serves as non-trivial example for the use of the Infrared engine.
 RNARedprint samples RNA sequences from a Boltzmann distribution based on the energies of multiple target structures and GC-content.
-Our research paper on RNARedPrint "Stefan Hammer, Yann Ponty, Wei Wang, Sebastian Will.
+Our research paper on RNARedPrint
+> Stefan Hammer, Yann Ponty, Wei Wang, Sebastian Will.
 Fixed-Parameter Tractable Sampling for RNA Design with Multiple Target Structures.
+Proc. of the 22nd Annual International Conference on Research in Computational Molecular Biology, RECOMB'18.
+Apr 2018, Paris, France.
+2018.

-Proc. of RECOMB, 2018." describes many of the ideas that lead to the development of Infrared and points to the origins in cluster tree elimination and constraint networks.
+describes many of the ideas that lead to the development of Infrared and points to the origins in cluster tree elimination and constraint networks.
 If you find this software useful for your own work, please do not forget to cite us.